Enter your email address below and subscribe to our newsletter

 A tributary of the mightly Ashburton River near the Ashburton Downs Station homestead

-Some of the spectacular landscape with colourful, rugged mesas and buttes
+Some of the spectacular landscape, with colourful, rugged mesas and buttes

 A better road entering the Meekatharra Shire

-My first sighting of Mount Augustus, 45km away
+My first sighting of Mount Augustus, 45 km away

-The last day into Mount Augustus was a only 80km.
-I arrived excited about climbing the giant monocline ā€“ the worldā€™s largest rock (2.5 times the size of Uluru).
+It was the last day until Mount Augustus—only another 80 km away.
+I arrived excited to climb the giant monocline, the world’s largest rock (2.5 times the size of Uluru).

-Eight days to go ā€“ getting excited about finishing!
+Eight days to go, and I’m getting enthusiastic about finishing!

 kate leeming njinga book